mukhery/mukhery.github.io/content/blog/engine-failure.md

 author = "Ryan Mukherjee"
 categories = ["Hardware"]
 date = "2017-01-25"
-description = "Engine failure at 60,000 miles" featured = ""
+description = "Only 60,000 miles on the odometer" featured = ""
 featuredalt = ""
 featuredpath = ""